Y’all, I couldn’t be more excited to finally share an actual reveal from our new home, also known as #theTrailHouseReno.

 Don’t miss the giveaway below!

 The goal for this renovation was to focus on giving the kitchen a face-lift kind of makeover.
 I wanted to make the most of what was already here and get the biggest impact, for the smallest investment.
 I wanted a dream-big kind of kitchen without big-dream dollars.
+My kitchen has needed renovating for a long while now.
+I’ve bought some new products such as an air fryer which my friend told me to buy after she read about them on Product Expert.
+I haven’t used it yet but I’m sure it’ll be well used.

 Thankfully, the bones of the “before” kitchen were pretty good.
 I didn’t even have to paint the main cabinets.
 They were already white.
 My favorite!